 Nathan, who is Foxtrot’s President and General Manager, is responsible for the operations of Foxtrot.
-He is an entrepreneur with over a decade’s experience in the wine industry, and a Calgary native whose first job was sorting cherries in Lake Country and who has spent many summers in the Okanagan since.
+He is an entrepreneur with over a decade’s experience in the wine industry and a Calgary native whose first job was sorting cherries in Lake Country and who has spent many summers in the Okanagan since.
 He and Doug are, with others, partners in a wine brokerage business and a wine investment fund in New York.
-He has had the privilege to call many of New York’s three-star restaurants clients, and many of its most prolific wine drinkers friends.
-He currently resides in New Jersey with his wife, Stefanie, and their two children.
+He has had the privilege to call many of New York’s three-star restaurant clients, and many of its most prolific wine drinkers friends.
+He currently resides in Lake Country with his wife, Stefanie, and their two children.

 “I first became exposed to the concept of terroir on frequent trips to Burgundy, where winemakers spoke in deep caves about ancient traditions, and through the generosity of New York collectors (including Doug) and their unquenchable thirst for knowledge and for more wine.
 My goal is to bring the best of these disparate worlds together.
 I hope to make Foxtrot a leader in the discovery and development of the terroirs of the Naramata Bench.”